greg-pedder/DockerMoodle/README.md

 * Install Docker daemon and get running
 * Stop any local instances of web server and mysql
-* Make sure you have the docker-compose command installed
+* Make sure you have the docker compose command installed
 * Clone this repo somewhere suitable (everything else is relative to this folder)
 * Creat subdirectories app/moodledata app/public.
 * Clone/copy Moodle into app/public (not as a subdir, public itself)